Jorge Polanco Preview, Player Props: Twins vs. Pirates

-The Minnesota Twins, including Jorge Polanco and his .515 slugging percentage over his past 10 games, take on starting pitcher Andre Jackson and the Pittsburgh Pirates at Target Field, Friday at 8:10 PM ET.
+Jorge Polanco and his .378 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Pittsburgh Pirates and Mitch Keller on August 19 at 7:10 PM ET.

-In his most recent game, he collected three RBI (going 1-for-3 with a home run and a walk) against the Tigers.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Jorge Polanco Game Info & Props vs. the Pirates